luizzeroxis/webgm/README.md

 ## What's this?

 Game Maker 8 is an old program where you could make Windows games in a simple but powerful way.
 Many people learned how to program and make games through this software.
-This project aims to recreate it in a web enviroment, so that it's free, open, and easy to access.
+This project aims to recreate it in a web environment, so that it's free, open, and easy to access.

 ## What's the point of this??

 Mainly nostalgia.
 But for me, personally, is to create a JavaScript game engine that's simple enough, not overcomplicated like the ones that are out there.
 However, making it the "right" way became too complicated.
-So a decided to replicate Game Maker, which I know a lot about, since it's much simpler and fundamentally flawed because of it.
+So I decided to replicate Game Maker, which I know a lot about, since it's much simpler and fundamentally flawed because of it.

 ## How to run

-Download .zip or clone.
-Run index.html.
-Done.
+Clone it, install [Node.js](https://nodejs.org), run `npm install` on the folder.

+`npm run start` will run it in the browser, `npm run build` will build it in the 'dist' folder.

+Note that you cannot open the index.html directly, you must create a server for it, for example using [Python](https://python.org) - `python -m http.server`.

 ## How can I contribute???